govindkumar96/micro-std/README.md

 # micro-std
+This is a student microservice.

-It containes only one controller with one end point as /
+It containes only one controller with one end point as /std